ju-pat/Birds-GraphWGAN-GP/README.md

 # GraphWGAN for seabirds central-place foraging trips Project

-This repository contains code and data for the GraphWGAN central-place foraging trips Project, which implements a Graph-based Wasserstein Generative Adversarial Network (WGAN) model for generating realistic seabird trajectories.
+This repository contains code and data for the GraphWGAN central-place foraging trips Project, which implements a Graph-based Wasserstein Generative Adversarial Network with gradient penalty (WGAN-GP) model for generating realistic seabird trajectories.

 ## Repository Structure

+- **Main.ipynb**: Main document that serves as the main entry point for running the project, including some data visualization, model training, fake data generation and evaluation.

-- **Data_preprocessed/**: Contains the pre-processed data of : segmented into individual trajectories, completed and reshaped for 50 steps by trajectory
+- **Data/**: Contains the pre-processed single trajectories (segmented into individual trajectories, completed and reshaped for 50 steps by trajectory)
-- -
-- -
+- - the subfolders divide the data by year

-- **GraphWGAN_GP1 - GraphWGAN_GP5/**: Contains various versions of the GraphWGAN model scripts, each version corresponding to different experimental settings.
+- **GraphWGAN_GP1 - GraphWGAN_GP5/**: Various versions of the GraphWGAN-GP model scripts, each version corresponding to different experimental settings.

-- **VAE_1.ipynb**: Jupyter Notebook implementing a Variational Autoencoder (VAE) for graph data, potentially used as a baseline or for comparison with the GraphWGAN model.
+- **VAE_1.ipynb**: Jupyter Notebook implementing a Variational Autoencoder (VAE) for graph data, potentially used as a baseline or for comparison with the GraphWGAN model for future work.

-- **Main.ipynb**: Jupyter Notebook that serves as the main entry point for running the project, including some data visualization, model training, fake data generation and evaluation.

 - **logs/**: Logs generated during model training and evaluation for TensorBoard.
-- -

-- **Visual_data.ipynb**: Jupyter Notebook for visualizing data, including both raw and generated graph data.
+- **Visual_data.ipynb**: for visualizing the dataset.

-- **Segm des traj_dist.ipynb**: Jupyter Notebook for segmenting trajectory data based on distance.
+- **Segm des traj_dist.ipynb**: for segmenting GPS data into single trajectories.

--**Reshape_data.ipynb**:
+-**Data_completion.ipynb**: (to be added) for completing the trajectories iwith missing values and ensuring a constant segmentation time.

+-**Reshape_data.ipynb**: for reshaping the trajectories into the desired number of steps

+- **tools.py**: Functions for calculating trajectory properties

+- **graph_visualisation.py**: Functions for visualizing the generated graphs and vectors, both from the real and fake dataset

-- **to_graph_utils.py**: Utility functions for converting various data formats into graph structures suitable for the GraphWGAN model.
+- **to_graph_utils.py**: Functions for converting various data formats into graph structures and vice-versa.

-- **tools.py**: General utility functions used throughout the project.

-- **graph_visualisation.py**: Script for visualizing the generated graphs using the GraphWGAN model.

 - **Amedee_GAN/**:
 - -
 - -